Potency Testing Benefits and Requirements

 - Separate excipients and other API’s

 Potency test methods can only be considered fully validated if they are validated for the specific formulation being tested.
-Compounding pharmacies make a variety of formulations to meet individual patient needs.
-Having fully validated test methods for every pharmacy’s formulation would require pharmacies to communicate each formulation change to the laboratory, and may require verification or revalidation of an existing test method or validation of a brand new test method.
-This work would increase cost for the pharmacy and time for the patient to receive their compounded medication.
+Compounding pharmacies make a variety of formulations to meet individual patients’ needs.
+Having fully validated test methods for every pharmacy’s formulation would require pharmacies to communicate each formulation change to the laboratory and may require verification or revalidation of an existing test method or validation of a brand-new test method.
+This work would increase costs for the pharmacy and time for the patient to receive their compounded medication.
 ARL offers potency testing services using both validated and non-validated methods.

 For validated methods, ARL’s CofA includes a reference to the validated test method number (e.g. AMI-XXXX).
 The methods are validated specifically for the formulation tested and the specifications are established by the client.